177-ss-2026/dom-fundamentals-and-selecting-elements/README.md

 - the app runs,
 - no major console errors,
 - all TODOs are completed,
-- your selectors and null guard are visible in `src/main.js`.
+- your selectors and null guard are visible in `src/main.js`,
-- your commit history shows progress, not just one big commit at the end.
+- your commit history shows frequent progress (not one big commit),
-- your video (as browser link 🔗) and written supplement are ready to go.
+- your screenshot and required video are ready to submit.